devbridge/frontend-handbook/docs/CSS/position.md

   position: relative; // relative to itself
   position: absolute; // relative to it's closest non-static parent element
   position: fixed; // relative to viewport
-  position: sticky; // acts as relative and switches to fixed }
+  position: sticky; // acts as relative and switches to absolute }
 ```